 - Research that is characterized by rigorous and innovative scientific methods

-- A symposium is a moderately formal 2-hour session that includes 4 presenters and 1 discussant.
+- A symposium is a moderately formal 2-hour session that includes a co-chair, 4 presenters and 1 discussant.
+The co-chair may also be a presenter.

 - Symposium proposals must include both the overall panel proposal, as well as the individual presenter abstracts.
 The panel chair is responsible for submitting the overall summary and each presenter is responsible for submitting their own individual abstract.
 Symposia chairs will have the opportunity to review the individual abstracts and finalize the submission.